laravel/vapor-docs/1.0/resources/phpExtensions.md

 ## Introduction

-When your application requires additional php extensions, which are not part of the [Server requirements](https://laravel.com/docs/#server-requirements) by laravel, you are required to add them to your build layers in vapor.
-Please refer to [brefphp/extra-php-extensions](https://github.com/brefphp/extra-php-extensions) for a list of [available layers](https://github.com/brefphp/extra-php-extensions#available-layers).
+When your application requires additional php extensions, which are not part of the [Server requirements](https://laravel.com/docs/#server-requirements) by laravel, you are required to add them as additional AWS Lambda Layers in Vapor.

 ## Adding Extensions

 To add an extension to your project, you need to create a `php.ini` file in the root directory which lists the additional extensions to load.
+Please refer to [brefphp/extra-php-extensions](https://github.com/brefphp/extra-php-extensions) for a list of [available layers](https://github.com/brefphp/extra-php-extensions#available-layers).

 Lets use `Imagick` as an example:

 ```sh
 extension=/opt/bref-extra/imagick.so